HSGunawardena/tradeling/README.md

 I did not posess knowledge about how WebSockets were tested initially.
 So, I had to find online resources to learn about WebSockets and how those were tested using Binance APIs.
 Some of the resources are listed below.

 I was able to use binance npm package to connect to binance websockets and retrieve some data.
-I have uploaded the ***index.js*** file to this same repository under a folder ***webSocket*** which contains the requests and responses I prepared.
+I have uploaded the ***test03_method1.js*** file and ***test03_method2.js*** file to this same repository under a folder ***webSocket*** which contains the requests and responses I prepared.
 From that, I think we can prepare tests but as I have limited knowledge on this, I have prepared what I could at the moment.

+*_Both files contain more or less similar ways of doing the Acceptance Criteria 03._*

+In order to run the third test case, you will be needing to:
+1. Install node packages in your environment and download binance package from npm repositories.
+2. Then copy those two files into a folder.
+3. Then init the folder with npm init command.
+4. In order to run this you will be needing to execute node <filename>.js command

 #### Used Online Resources